 Kyoung Cho, B.M., M.M., D.M.A.
 Yonsei University; Manhattan School of Music; The University of Memphis.
 Additional Opera Study at Yale University (Artist Diploma in Opera Performance)

-Internationally acclaimed Korean soprano Kyoung Cho has established a reputation in diverse regions of Asia, Europe, and North America.
+Internationally acclaimed Korean soprano Kyoung Cho has established a reputation in diverse regions of Asia, Europe, The Mid-East, and North America.
 Critics praised her performances as “Sublimely beautiful, transcendent, serene, dazzling, and heavenly” and “Refined tone color and dignified sound, which effectively expressed an appeal that penetrated the heart.”

-Kyoung Cho is currently an Associate Professor of Voice at USF after having taught at SUNY Fredonia and at Luther College.
+Dr. Kyoung Cho is currently an Associate Professor of Voice at USF after having taught at SUNY Fredonia and at Luther College.
 She received her B.M. in voice from Yonsei University, one of the three most prestigious universities in Korea, M.M. at the Manhattan School of Music, followed by post-graduate studies in opera performance at Yale University.
 Dr. Cho completed her DMA degree at the University of Memphis, where she was the recipient of the Hohenberg-Scheidt Opera Fellowship.